 << I am often asked what I think about scaled agile frameworks.
 This slide does a good job of summing up my viewpoint, except for the last point.
 We need more research on how successful large companies coordinate the work of small autonomous teams to achieve larger goals. >>

 – Looking to coordinate your Product Owners’ work?
 Multiple models exist such as Scrum of Scrums etc. This shouldn’t impact the developers.

 Jon Kern is an aerospace engineer-turned programmer, software architect, and team leader/coach with a focus on methodology and business value.
 He is also a co-author of the Agile Manifesto.

-Jon asked for the same comments says here that he want to witness a company doing SAFe before commenting.
+Jon asked for the same comments and says here that he wants to witness a company doing SAFe before commenting.

 Mile Beedle was an American theoretical physicist turned software engineer. and he was the author of the first book and earliest papers about Scrum.
 He was also a co-author and a signatory of the Agile Manifesto.